 However, it’s the parametric EQ that is the best tool for seeking and destroying those annoying resonant frequencies.

 The best technique here is to first boost a band in the parametric EQ with a fairly high Q factor (narrow boost) and proceed to sweep the centre frequency slowly across the frequency spectrum.
-Listen for any frequencies that are particularly offensive and roll back the gain so that the EQ cuts those problem frequencies.
+Listen for any particularly offensive frequencies and roll back the gain so that the EQ cuts those problem frequencies.

 A similar technique is used for feedback control in live sound situations.

 Low-end rumble can be present in the source material (like a transport truck passing by the studio during a take).
 It could also be an issue of electromagnetic interference within the studio.
 It can even be a buildup of low-end information across several tracks.

 Essentially, low-end rumble is low-end energy that serves no real purpose in a mix.
 All it does is eat up precious headroom and give the mix poor sub-bass and bass sound.